General Relativistic Theory of Light Propagation in the Field of Radiative Gravitational Multipoles: Equations of Propagation of Electromagnetic Signals

-Differential operator in equation \eqref{m2} taken along with the Riemann and Ricci tensors is de Rahm's generalized topological d'Alembertian \cite{mtw,rahm} for the electromagnetic field.
+Differential operator ${\Box}_g$ in \eqref{m2} taken along with the Riemann and Ricci tensors is called de Rham's operator for the electromagnetic field \cite{mtw,rahm}.

-\subsection{Maxwell Equations in the Geometric Optics Approximation}
+\subsection{Maxwell equations in the geometric optics approximation}

-Let us now assume that the electromagnetic tensor $F_{\alpha\beta}$ shown in equation (\ref{ff1}) can be expanded with respect to a small dimensionless perturbation parameter $\varepsilon=l/L$ where ${l}$ is a characteristic wavelength of the electromagnetic wave and $L$ is a characteristic radius of space-time curvature.
-More specifically, we assume that the expansion of the electromagnetic field given by equation \eqref{ff1} has the form \cite{mtw}
+Let us now assume that the electromagnetic tensor $F_{\alpha\beta}$ shown in (\ref{ff1}) can be expanded with respect to a small dimensionless parameter $\varepsilon=\l_{\rm em}/L$ where ${\l_{\rm em}}$ is a characteristic wavelength of the electromagnetic wave and $L$ is a characteristic radius of spacetime curvature.
+The parameter $\varepsilon$ is a bookkeeping parameter of the high-frequency approximation in expansion of the electromagnetic field beyond the limit of the geometric optics.
+More specifically, we assume that the expansion of the electromagnetic field given by equation \eqref{ff1} has the following form \cite{mtw}